synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Package not yet published to npm.
 - No `llms.txt` file exists yet.
 - Tokens, styles, and fonts have partial artifact-depth collectors; assets icon metadata is embedded in set-level entities rather than individual files.
+- Build outputs are still written in multiple phases, not as a single graph-first final commit.
+This can leave partially updated outputs if failures happen after some writes.

 ## Data/Folder State